tryretool/retool-onpremise/README.md

 See more information on our different release channels and recommended update strategies in [our documentation](https://docs.retool.com/docs/updating-retool-on-premise#retool-release-versions).

 ### Docker Compose deployments
-Update the version number or named tag in the first line of your `Dockerfile`.
+Update the version number in the first line of your `Dockerfile`.

 ```
-FROM tryretool/backend:X.XX.X
+FROM tryretool/backend:X.Y.Z
 ```
 Then run the included update script `./update_retool.sh` from this directory.

 ### Kubernetes deployments
-To update Retool on Kubernetes, you can use the following command, replacing `X.XX.XX` with the version number or named tag that you’d like to update to.
+To update Retool on Kubernetes, you can use the following command, replacing `X.Y.Z` with the version number or named tag that you’d like to update to.

 ```
-kubectl set image deploy/api api=tryretool/backend:X.XX.X
+kubectl set image deploy/api api=tryretool/backend:X.Y.Z
 ```

 ### Heroku deployments